There is naught but sweeter,

 Than a child in song;

-When the sun’s a golden meter,
+When the sun’s sweet golden meter,

-And days are long.
+Make days so long.

 The midas orb looks down